 - Understanding the pathophysiology of valvular heart disease

 - Patient symptoms that differentiate between different valvular diseases and how you would assess each

 Continuing on from the previous session, this interactive session focuses on a practical approach to valvular heart disease recognition and includes:

 - Auscultating heart sounds to recognise when there are abnormal heart sounds present

 - Case scenarios to link your theoretical understanding with practical application

-The cardiovascular system is a closed circuit that maintains a perfect equilibrium; blood comes into the heart, blood goes through heart and blood then leaves the heart.
+The cardiovascular system is a closed circuit that maintains a perfect equilibrium; blood comes into the heart, blood goes through the heart and then blood leaves the heart.
 This session will look at what happens when a spanner is thrown into the works of this perfectly functioning system and includes:

-Heart failure is often the result of a combination of other disorders, and may lead to numerous other system failures or complications in patients.
-In this session we will discuss the assessment, management and common treatment options that you need to be aware of in the patient presenting with the different types of heart failure.
-Includes:
+Heart failure is often the result of a combination of other disorders, and it may lead to numerous other system failures or complications in patients.
+In this session, we will discuss the assessment, management, and common treatment options that you need to be aware of in the patient presenting with the different types of heart failure.
+It includes:

 - Key differences in types and presentations of heart failure

-- What are the sequence of events in heart failure and how might these present in symptoms?
+- The sequence of events in heart failure and how these might present in symptoms

 5:00pmFinal Wrap Up and Completion of Post-Test Quiz